Welcome to

 Before you Join

 'Welcome to my Aviary' is a Discord-based bird breeding game.
-If you're familiar with sites such as Pure Felinity or Howrse, you may have an idea of what vibe we're trying to achieve!WtmA can be played at any time as much or as little as you want.
+If you're familiar with sites such as Wolvden, Lioden, Flight Rising, Pure Felinity or Howrse, you may have an idea of what vibe we're trying to achieve!WtmA can be played at any time as much or as little as you want.
 While events (e.g. auctions, shows) may be available for a limited amount of time, they'll return eventually.
 You can freely take a 4 week long vacation and all your birds will be ready for you like you left them.
 WtmA is not an ARPG ('art roleplaying game') and doesn't require you to draw anything or submit any other creative works to participate.We rely on active staff members rather than an automated system.
 Game systems are done through submitting forms and alerting specialized staff teams.
 This means it may take a while for changes to be made (less than 24 hours) but also makes the game a lot more interactive and personal.
 The staff team are also your fellow players!There's no commitment.
 You are free to be inactive, go on a hiatus or decide to leave the game completely.
 We do value communication.
 If you plan on leaving the game, please just let us know.
 If you leave the server or delete your account, we may delete your data and/or transfer your birds after a certain amount of time.

 Frequently Asked Questions

-There are currently no Frequently Asked Questions, please ask in the Discord server if you have any questions!
+There are currently no Frequently Asked Questions, please ask in the Discord server if you have any questions!This section may be moved to the database.

 Frequently Suggested

-There are currently no Frequent Suggestions, please let us know in the Discord server if you have any suggestions!
+There are currently no Frequent Suggestions, please let us know in the Discord server if you have any suggestions!This section may be moved to the database.

 Contact and Staff